The Best Fresh Ham Roast Recipe (Easy)

 The BEST way to check for doneness is to use an instant-read thermometer.
 This will ensure that it is cooked perfectly, no matter the size of your fresh ham roast.

-Cut your fresh ham roast into thin slices, or thick slices depending on your preference, and serve with a side of good quality dijon mustard.
-Here are a few delicious side ideas to consider when serving this outstanding meat dish.
+Cut the fresh ham roast into thin or thick slices, depending on your preference, and serve with a side of good quality Dijon mustard.

 fresh ham roast on a plate with roasted potatoes and green beans.